scardine/random-writings/interview-questions.md

  * If you could be a superhero, which one would you pick and why?

-A real geek will talk a lot here.
-I like people that prefer Marvel over DC comics.
+A real geek will talk a lot here, and I would be suspicious of a candidate that is not into comics.
+Marvel and DC comics are big fanchises, and both seems to attract very distinct groups of personalities.
+I like to work with people that picks a Marvel character.